The 100 best TV shows of all time

 For those fans of Seinfeld, Curb Your Enthusiasm is a hit in many ways because it's like watching a more neurotic version of the Seinfeld character George Costanza (Jason Alexander).
 This makes sense considering Seinfeld co-creator Larry David also developed the HBO hit series.

-Curb Your Enthusiasm has been widely celebrated by critics and fans that can't get enough of watching Larry David portray Larry David as a famous television producer who happens to be a huge jerk, making the biggest deals out of the smallest things.
-The show is going on its 12th season and has received 51 Emmy nominations, earning two Emmys. — Terrell Smith
+Curb Your Enthusiasm has been widely celebrated by critics and fans who can't get enough of watching Larry David portray Larry David as a famous television producer who happens to be a huge jerk, making the biggest deals out of the smallest things.
+The show wrapped after 12 seasons and has received over 50 Emmy nominations, winning two. — Terrell Smith

 Sherlock promotional shot with Benedict Cumberbatch and Martin Freeman